influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/query_node.md

     .period(1m)
     .every(20s)
     .groupBy(time(10s), 'cpu')
+  | difference('max_usage')
+  | where(lambda: "difference" >= 0)
     ...
 ```

-In the above example InfluxDB is queried every 20 seconds; the window of time returned
+In the example above, InfluxDB is queried every 20 seconds; the window of time returned
 spans 1 minute and is grouped into 10 second buckets.
+Non-negative values are computed before passing data to the `query` node.

 ### Constructor